 His first job out of college took him to the award-winning Las Vegas Sun in 2010, where he covered the fallout of the Great Recession in one of the country’s hardest-hit metropolitan areas.

 Before graduating from the E.W.
-Scripps School of Journalism at Ohio University in 2010, he was awarded first place by the Associated Press Society of Ohio for “Best Investigative Reporting” for a series of stories exposing questionable accounting decisions by the university’s administration.
+Scripps School of Journalism at Ohio University, Dylan was awarded first place by the Associated Press Society of Ohio for Best Investigative Reporting for a series of stories exposing questionable accounting practices and budget decisions by the university’s administration.

 To learn more about Dylan’s experiences, check out his resume and clips.
 You can also find him on Twitter, Facebook, and LinkedIn.